 VATICAN CITY — Married couples became a focus of the fourth day of discussion at the Ordinary Synod of Bishops on the Family.

-In addition, three synod fathers tackled questions about African and Middle East perspectives on the family, and it was revealed that Pope Francis had urged participants on Tuesday to avoid a “hermeneutic of conspiracy” after details came to light of a letter sent to him by 13 cardinals and bishops at the beginning of the synod.
+In addition, three synod fathers tackled questions about African and Middle East perspectives on the family, and it was revealed that Pope Francis had urged participants on Tuesday to avoid a “hermeneutic of conspiracy,” after details came to light of a letter sent to him by 13 cardinals and bishops at the beginning of the synod.
 They warned against manipulation of the proceedings by the synod secretariat.

 But despite the Pope’s pleas to avoid suspicions, synod fathers continue to have serious concerns about the synod’s new methodology.

-Married couples are participating as auditors at the synod, and presenting their firsthand experiences as couples, parents or grandparents.
+Married couples are participating as auditors at the synod, presenting their firsthand experiences as couples, parents or grandparents.

-The Vatican released details about their interventions given on Monday and Tuesday.
+The Vatican released details about their interventions (talks) given on Monday and Tuesday.
 The first was given by Mexican couple Gertrudiz Clara Rubio de Galindo and Andres Salvador Galindo, both executive secretaries for Church commissions in Latin America.

 Awareness of God’s Plan

-Married for 45 years with two children and four grandchildren, they said that despite economic hardship they decided to “fight against the imbalance” and to “persevere with our marriage and the family we had started to raise, although we took this decision without a clear awareness of what the sacrament of marriage meant.”
+Married for 45 years, with two children and four grandchildren, they said that despite economic hardship, they decided to “fight against the imbalance” and to “persevere with our marriage and the family we had started to raise, although we took this decision without a clear awareness of what the sacrament of marriage meant.”

 Through an experience with the Encuentro Matrimonial Catolico, a Catholic marriage guidance group, they learned to” communicate, to forgive, but above all to understand God’s plan for us as a married couple and as a family.
 And we continue to fight for our relationship, but now with more awareness, in accordance with God’s plan.”